pluralsh/documentation/pages/examples/continuous-deployment/kustomize-with-helm.md

 ```

 ### Step 6: Check Plural Console and access WordPress
-After a couple of minutes, the service should be deployed and running.
+After a couple of minutes, services should be deployed and running.
 You can check the status in the Plural Console.

 ## Key Takeaways
 Congratulations!
 You've just learned how to: